What is Causing My Dog's Anxiety?

 Illness-induced Anxiety

 Anxiety and fear reactions in dogs can be caused by illness or disease.
 This type of anxiety usually comes on suddenly in a dog that was not normally anxious.
+Dogs with illness-induced anxiety may be sensitive to touch or noise, have night terrors, and seem scared of everyday objects.

 Generalized Anxiety

-Dog breeds prone to general anxiety include:
+Dog breeds prone to general anxiety:

 • German & Australian Shepherd